RingierIMU/mkt-plugin-wordpress-bus/README.md

 ### 3. Modifying the Article Payload Data ###

-You can customize the payload data for an article by using the **ringier_build_article_payload** filter.
+You can customize the payload data for an article by using the **ringier_bus_build_article_payload** filter.
 This filter allows you to modify the payload data before it is sent to the Ringier Event Bus.

 Example:
 ```php